lsieun/learn-java/Generics/TypeSystem_Array.md

 The method `getFirst` is applied to the first element of the array and it returns a `String` instead of an `Integer` because the first element in the array `intPairArr` is a pair of strings, and not a pair of integers as one would expect.
 The innocent-looking assignment to the `Integer` variable `i` will fail with a `ClassCastException`, although no cast expression is present in the source code.
 Such an unexpected `ClassCastException` is considered a violation of type-safety.

 In order to prevent programs that are not type-safe **all arrays holding elements whose type is a concrete parameterized type are illegal**.
-For the same reason, **arrays holding elements whose type is a wildcard parameterized type are banned**, too. **Only arrays with an unbounded wildcard parameterized type as the component type are permitted**.
+For the same reason, **arrays holding elements whose type is a bounded wildcard parameterized type are banned**, too. **Only arrays with an unbounded wildcard parameterized type as the component type are permitted**.
 More generally, **reifiable types are permitted as component type of arrays, while arrays with a non-reifiable component type are illegal**.

-### 2.2.
-Can I declare a reference variable of an array type whose component type is a concrete parameterized type?
+### 2.2. array variable

-**Yes, you can, but you should not, because it is neither helpful nor type-safe**.
+Can I declare a reference variable of an array type whose component type is a concrete parameterized type? **Yes, you can, but you should not, because it is neither helpful nor type-safe**.

 You can declare a reference variable of an array type whose component type is a concrete parameterized type.
 Arrays of such a type must not be created.
 Hence, this reference variable cannot refer to an array of its type.
 All that it can refer to is `null`, **an array whose component type is a non-parameterized subtype of the concrete parameterized type**, or **an array whose component type is the corresponding raw type**.
 Neither of these cases is overly useful, yet they are permitted.